Breathing difficulty in a brachycephalic dog or cat is commonly due to

 What is brachycephalic airway syndrome?

-This condition is due to compaction of the upper airway during development which distorts the normal anatomy.
+This condition is due to a compacted the upper airway which distorts the normal anatomy.
 The result is that structures that normally fit well within the head and neck are disproportionate, thus the airway is not as open as it ought to be.
 The soft palate is frequently elongated in brachycephalic breeds (bulldog, Boston terrier, Shar pei, Pug, Himalayan cats, etc) and frequently will occlude the opening of the larynx.
-In addition, the nares commonly are smaller than normal in such breeds.
+In addition, the nares commonly are narrower than normal in such breeds.
 Secondarily, the lateral ventricles which are normally concave pockets along side of the larynx become everted to form balloon-like structures which further occlude the opening of the larynx.
 The larynx may also become weakened with time and collapses together, which will further reduces the flow of air from the nose to the trachea.
 Another anatomical abnormality is an abnormally narrow windpipe called a hypoplastic trachea.

 Weight gain is common in affected animals due to sleep apnea in brachycephalic breeds.
 This condition puts the pet in a state of low metabolism due to oxygen depravation.
 Fat accumulates in the back of the throat which further impairs the breathing.